benjamindelmee/CryptoTrading/bdelmee/app/dataCollector/README.md

 # Data Collector

 - Continuously reads data from the BitMEX websocket API
-- Right the data into a PostreSQL database
+- Rights the data into a PostreSQL database
-- Make the data available through a REST API
+- Makes the data available through a REST API

 ## Prerequisites